pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/additional-data.md

 ## Type 0x48 Signature Creation and Verification

-When constructing or verifying a Type 0x48 signature, the relevant `domsep` notation subpacket from the signing key’s binding signature, including the subpacket header, MUST be passed as the initial octets of Additional Data.
+When constructing or verifying a Type 0x48 signature, the relevant `domsep` notation subpacket from the signing key’s binding signature, including the subpacket header, SHOULD be passed as the initial octets of Additional Data.
-An application MAY specify that further Additional Data is included in the digest calculation.
+An application MAY specify that further Additional Data is included.

-An application MUST check that the `domsep` notation matches the expected identifier, based on the application context.
+An application MUST check that the `domsep` notation on the signing key matches the expected identifier, based on the application context.
 If the signing key has more than one `domsep` notation, it is the application's responsibility to ensure that the correct notation is passed as Additional Data.

+An OpenPGP API MUST be designed so that the Additional Data is passed in as a separate parameter, and MUST calculate the Additional Data Length field itself, to ensure that an application cannot accidentally create a malleable signature.